| Hypertrophic Cardiomyopathy (HCM) | |||

 "Why should I spend the money to take my apparently healthy Sphynx cat to the cardiologist?"

-This is by no means a perfect tool but It is the best tool we have right now.
+This is by no means a perfect tool but it is the best tool we have right now.
 Even if the result of the exam is normal - HCM and other heart abnormalities can appear at any time in the future.
 The pedigree must also be consulted depending on the results.

 Why can't I just take my Sphynx to a regular vet?